shaloo/docs.arcana/includes/text-snippets/warn-custom-auth-onboarding.md

-??? an-caution "Apps Using Custom Auth"
+??? an-warning "Apps Using Custom Auth"

       Web3 apps that use custom user authentication solutions and require authenticated users to sign blockchain transactions can also integrate with the {{config.extra.arcana.sdk_name}}.
 These apps can skip the social onboarding feature and use `loginWithCustomProvider` function of the `AuthProvider` to assign keys securely. [[integrate-custom-auth|Learn more...]]